jsalamat/maskedbg/README.md

-# maskedbg
+# I Love NY
-SVG Practice run and testing masked technique similar to Photoshop effects.
+### Synopsis:
+### A website with applied masked and transitioning background.
+Created SVG from illustrator.
+Similar masked technique from Photoshop use in website.